 "At the time I just didn't know any of it would ever mean anything.
 I was raised on Flash Gordon andBuck Rogers and experienced the giant UFO Over Los Angeles, so rocketships or objects from outer space or other planets just didn't seem all that unusual to me.
 I spent a good part of my time out in the cab of the truck reading comic books, sitting around in waiting rooms or narrow halls of places that looked like doctors offices or hospitals.
 Even more time was spent hanging out in dirty little rooms stuck back in the corners of hot, dusty hanger type buildings stacked to the ceiling with falling over old newspapers, out of date World War II Mil-Spec operator handbooks and training manuals, as well as grungy old coffee cups all over the place with spoons and dead bugs stuck in the bottom of thin layer of some sort of a dried-up brown, tar-like residue --- presumably it is guessed, being at onetime, coffee."(source)

 It seems no matter what you do, how benign or how propitious it is, people come out of the woodwork and blah-blah this and blah-blah that about how wrong you are, that what has been presented couldn't be so because of such-and-such.
 However, if it is something I participated in myself and the event is still clear in my mind to have had happened, it makes it somewhat difficult for me to personally agree with someone who says that it didn't happen.
 Such is the case with La Paz.
 Most researchers and UFOlogists did not participate in any of the actual happenings related to Roswell.
 Some have relied on personal interviews with people who were there and searching down documents related to the incident.
 Others just use the efforts of those that did just that, then rehash it in their own words.
 The thing is, nowdays actual witnesses are getting few and far between.
-At one end of the scale you have Loretta Proctor born in 1914 and at the last report still alive, while at the other end, her son, William Dee Proctor, born in 1940, who was one of the youngest of the major Roswell witnesses, died in 2006.
+At one end of the scale you had Loretta Proctor born in 1914 and living to the ripe old age of 99, not having died until January 8, 2013, while at the other end, her son, William Dee Proctor, born in 1940, who was one of the youngest of the major Roswell witnesses, died in 2006.
 Between those two people all the major players in the Roswell incident are gone.
 With the civilian witnesses of the day there was no hard evidence, just the trust or non-trust in what they had to say.
 With the government or military witnessess there is usually some sort of back-up documentation that says what they said they said --- which in the end is no different than the trust placed in the word of the civilian witnesses --- except for one thing.
 When it comes to who they say they are or when or if they were at a certain place or not at a given time, there is usually a paper trail independent of any testimony they may have given.

 My favorite in all of the Roswell stuff is Lieutenant Colonel Philip J. Corso and his 1997 book The Day After Roswell.
-By the time Corso's book came out all the major history and witnessess was thought to have been either accounted for and/or interviewed by "those in the know."
+By the time Corso's book came out all the major history and witnesses of and about Roswell were thought to have been either accounted for and/or interviewed by "those in the know."
 Then out of the blue, Corso.
 Of course, those who make their living pushing their story line and their story line only, and/or shredding every little bit and piece that doesn't match their own views, didn't waste time tearing him and his work apart.
 Corso, now deceased, has his supporters though.
 In Corso's case, as well as others, there are those who have in turn, done a fairly good job of reassembling some of the shreds produced by those that shred.(see)

 The thing is, there are no real actual eyeball-on eye witnessess to the Roswell incident anyway.
 That is to say, nobody was standing out in the field underneath the thing that night and actually see the object coming apart shedding pieces and junk all over themselves and the Foster ranch.
 Same with the remaining heavier object that slammed into the Capitan Mountains seconds later.
 Nobody actually saw it crash through the trees and plow across the gravel and rock ground-cover, with it's forward momentum only to be brought to a total standstill instantly by the more resistant boulders.